-Why did I receive a notice regarding the availability of proxy materials on the internet?
+Why did I receive a notice regarding the availability of proxy materials on the Internet?

-Pursuant to rules adopted by the Securities and Exchange Commission (the "SEC"), we have elected to provide access to our proxy materials over the internet.
-Accordingly, we have sent you a Notice of Internet Availability of Proxy Materials (the "Notice") because the Board of Directors of Milestone Pharmaceuticals Inc. (sometimes referred to as the "Company" or "Milestone") is soliciting your proxy to vote at the 2021 Annual Meeting of Shareholders, including at any adjournments or postponements of the meeting.
+Pursuant to rules adopted by the Securities and Exchange Commission (the "SEC"), we have elected to provide access to our proxy materials over the Internet.
+Accordingly, we have sent you a Notice of Internet Availability of Proxy Materials (the "Notice") because the Board of Directors of Milestone Pharmaceuticals Inc. (sometimes referred to as the "Company" or "Milestone") is soliciting your proxy to vote at the 2022 Annual and Special Meeting of Shareholders, including at any adjournments or postponements of the meeting.
 All record shareholders will have the ability to access the proxy materials on the website referred to in the Notice or request to receive a printed set of the proxy materials.
-Instructions on how to access the proxy materials over the internet or to request a printed copy may be found in the Notice.
+Instructions on how to access the proxy materials over the Internet or to request a printed copy may be found in the Notice.

-We intend to mail the Notice on or about April 30, 2021 to all shareholders of record entitled to vote at the annual meeting.
+We intend to mail the Notice on or about May 17, 2022 to all shareholders of record entitled to vote at the annual and special meeting.